LibertyGlobal/Thunder/Tools/DartGenerator/package-files/README-onemw_api.md

 The list of events emitted by each API class is provided in the documentation of the class.

+Each API class defines its own base event, the API specific events inherit from this class.
+Events are classes generated by [freezed](https://pub.dev/packages/freezed) module, meaning they have all freeze-generated convenience methods (e.g. `map`, `when`, `maybeMap`, `maybeWhen`).

 ## Debugging
 There is a verbose flag to enable debug info from API class.
 Error reports shall include verbose logs.